pro7357/chatpaste/README.md

 ChatPaste is a Chrome extension send chat logs from ChatGPT to terminal stdout.
 I butchered tomnomnom's webpaste and remake it into ChatPaste with the help of ChatGPT.
 See ## Credits for more info.
 I don't have any plan for local server.
-Just keep using tomnomnom webpaste server.
+Just keep using tomnomnom's webpaste server.

 ## Installation